 This is a guide to inflicting Sleep on Large Monsters in Monster Hunter Rise (MH Rise) for the Nintendo Switch.
 Read on to know how to make Large Monsters Sleep, how to inflict sleep ailment, and other methods to inflict sleep to enemies!

 Equipping weapons with sleep status ailments is the most basic method to inflict sleep against Large enemy monsters.
 Just keep hitting them until the sleep ailment affects them.
-There's a hidden stat that slowly fills up everytime you hit a monster with a sleep weapon and once the value reaches the monster's resistance, it will fall asleep.
+There's a hidden stat that slowly fills up every time you hit a monster with a sleep weapon and once the value reaches the monster's resistance, it will fall asleep.

 Drugged Meat is an item that you can leave on the ground during hunts.
 Monsters that eat the meat will fall asleep but they will only do so when fatigued and unalarmed.
-The effort and conditions required to use Drugged Meat makes it difficult to use so it is not a popular strategy for hunting.
+The effort and conditions required to use Drugged Meat make it difficult to use so it is not a popular strategy for hunting.

-Enemies that takes enough damage will try to rest.
+Enemies that take enough damage will try to rest.
 Most monsters that are on critical HP will look for a safe place to rest.
 While resting, their HP quickly recovers so it is necessary to track the monster as soon as you can to finish the hunt or capture it for better loots!